Post Award Reporting Requirements

 Examples include (but are not limited to) archival or library research, human behavior study, fine arts or performance project.

-Provide context of existing research or artistic work and present importance of your project in light of the existing research or artistic works.
+Provide context for research or artistic work and present importance of your project in light of existing research or artistic works.

-How did you conceptualize the project?
 What questions did you wish to explore?
 How did you envision the project advancing your degree/career?
-In practice, how did you spend your time?
 For projects in the social sciences, please use this section to describe topics such as how participants were recruited and what conditions and procedures were established and followed.
+For art projects, describe your inspiration for the project.

 What questions were you able to answer (or not answer) and why (or why not)?
 What results did you obtain?
 For social sciences, describe hypotheses, statistics, and outcomes.